Pneumotox Online

 VIII.d VIII - Central-large-upper airway (incl. pharyngeal-nasal) involvement

-VIII.d - Thermal (burns, frostbite), chemical or caustic facial and/or airway injury
+VIII.d - Thermal (burns, frostbite), chemical or caustic injury on the face, mouth, tongue, pharynx or upper airway

 XI.a XI - Miscellaneous